 - ¼ teaspoon black pepper powder

-- 2 pinches nutmeg powder
+- 2 pinches grated nutmeg or nutmeg powder – optional

 - salt as required